 What does food education collaboration mean from the perspectives of different groups of professionals and contexts?
 What kinds of tools are there presently available to support food education implementation in practice?
 How could we strengthen the food educational know-how of different groups of actors in the future?
 What is a good framework for multiprofessional collaboration?

-Marjut Huhtala, Director, Professional kitchen experts’ association, The School Lunch Diploma and the Flavour Alphabet Diploma, Comprehensive school mealtimes and smart snacks -project
+Marjut Huhtala, Director, Professional Kitchen Experts’ Association in Finland, The School Lunch Diploma and the Flavour Alphabet Diploma, Comprehensive school mealtimes and smart snacks -project

-Marjaana Liukko, Director, 4H Finland, food education model ‘Ruokakoulu-Matskolan’
+Marjaana Liukko, Director, 4H Finland, Food Education model for primary schools ‘Ruokakoulu-Matskolan’

-Maarit Laurinen, Board Member, National Parents’ Association in Finland (Suomen Vanhempainliitto ry)
+Maarit Laurinen, Board Member, Free School Meal Activist, National Parents’ Association in Finland (Suomen Vanhempainliitto ry)

 Discussion moderated by Bettina Lindfors, ELO-Foundation.